 The RMISA has also boasted the most individual NCAA Champions, boasting 349 out of 487, or 71.7 percent of all individual champions.
 Colorado leads the way with 98, followed by Denver (92) and Utah (78).
 Vermont is the only other school with 50-plus individual champions, with 67.

-There are currently 11 schools a part of the RMISA, seven NCAA members and three associate members.
+There are currently nine schools a part of the RMISA, seven NCAA members and two associate members.
 Associate members compete in meets and accumulate team points but are not eligible to compete at the NCAA Championships.
-Current NCAA members are Alaska Anchorage, Alaska Fairbanks, Colorado, Denver, Montana State, New Mexico and Utah.
-Associate members are Colorado Mesa, Colorado Mountain, Westminster and Wyoming.
+Current NCAA members are Alaska Anchorage, Alaska Fairbanks, Colorado, Denver, Montana State, Utah and Westminster College.
+Associate members are Colorado Mountain and Wyoming.
 Former NCAA members of the league are Air Force, Boise State, Colorado Alpine College, Colorado College, Colorado Mines, Colorado State, Fort Lewis, Nevada, New Mexico, Utah State, Western State Colege, Whitman College and Wyoming.